sujataathshere/CSS_Tutorials/Level_Two.md

     border:border-box;
     /* 1.
 Property for setting border width, style, & color.
-       2. Border size of an element should be count in height/width (inside the box not outside the box) */
+       2. Border size of an element should be count in height/width (inside the box not outside the box)
+       3. If we increase the border/padding contents get shrink
+       4. Its a good practice to use
+    */
 ```
 4. Padding